Automation, Testing and Quality Checks in Mainframe Development

 Through these integrations, developers can make more code changes and deliver more value to your business faster whilst being assured quality standards are being met.
 By measuring what has happened, it’s possible to quantify quality and continuously improve.

 Leveraging the power of automation, testing and quality checks will quickly drive your organization further on its transformation journey.
-Register for “Bring Testing Metrics into the Light with Code Coverage and SonarQube” to learn how Compuware and SonarSource are partnering to help you deliver higher-quality code faster to your business to ultimately deliver higher-quality, competitive innovation faster to your customers.
+Watch “Bring Testing Metrics into the Light with Code Coverage and SonarQube” to learn how Compuware and SonarSource are partnering to help you deliver higher-quality code faster to your business to ultimately deliver higher-quality, competitive innovation faster to your customers.

 Roland Kinsman and Terry Capriotti